French consonants are like chameleons.

 Open your ears

-Starting with audio-only French listening practice will help you train your ears to recognize the sounds of French consonants.
+Because of this, starting with audio-only French listening practice will help you train your ears to recognize the sounds of French consonants.
 French music in every imaginable genre provides diverse listening practice.

 If talk radio is more your speed, an array of French podcasts can give you a similar experience that will also keep your ears attuned to French consonant sounds.